-"Independent School Approved for Public Tuition" means an independent school that meets the requirements in Sections 2223 and 2224, as well as the requirements in Section 2229 (Approval to Receive Public Tuition; Special Education Approval) and Section 2231 (Written Agreements Required).
+"Independent School Approved for Public Tuition" means an independent school that meets the requirements in Sections 2223 (Requirements to Operate as an Approved Independent School) and 2224 (Application and Reapplication for Approval; Approval Process), as well as the requirements in Section 2229 (Approval to Receive Public Tuition; Special Education Approval) and Section 2231 (Written Agreements Required).

-"Individualized Education Program (IEP)" means a written statement for a student with a disability that is developed, reviewed, and revised in accordance with Section 2363.
+"Individualized Education Program" or "(IEP)" means a written statement for a student with a disability that is developed, reviewed, and revised in accordance with Section 2363.